COV 457 Deferred Compensation Plan

 Military Leave Make-Up

-If you leave your position for military service, you cannot contribute to the Commonwealth of Virginia 457 Plan unless you continue to receive compensation from a covered position.
-If you return to salaried or wage employment with an employer that offers the plan and meet the requirements of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), you may contribute the amount of deferrals you were unable to make during your period of military leave, even if you weren’t making contributions previously.
+If you leave your position for military service, you cannot contribute to the COV 457 Deferred Compensation Plan unless you continue to receive compensation from a covered position.
+If you return to salaried or wage employment with an employer that offers the plan and meet the requirements of the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), you may contribute the amount of deferrals you were unable to make during your period of military leave, even if you were not making contributions previously.
 If applicable, you will also receive the employer cash match on these make-up contributions.
+To learn more, review the Application for Uniformed Service Leave Make-Up and Payroll Authorization Form.

 Age 50+ Catch-Up